FAQs

 Can I do open water swimming on any of the lakes?

-There is open water swimming available on two of the lakes, but we do not advise anyone to swim in any of the lakes unless they are designated for swimming.
+We do not advise anyone to swim in any of the lakes unless they are designated for swimming.
 Many of these lakes are very deep, some have strong currents, and there is discarded machinery at the bottom of others.

 Is there an entrance charge?

-There are plenty of places to park for free in the area from where you can access footpaths, cyclepaths, bird hides, picnic spots, river walks and lake views.
+As the Cotswold Water Park is an area, not a park, there are plenty of places to park from where you can access footpaths, cyclepaths, bird hides, picnic spots, river walks and lake views.
+The only places where there is an ‘admission’ charge is Cotswold Country Park and Beach, which has a bathing beach, toilets, cafe, boat hire, playgrounds etc.

 Where can I go jet skiing?